6 Typography Mistakes You Can Avoid Making Today

 The fact that this mistake has not one, but two names, is so interesting to me.
 Let me explain.
 An orphan is when a single word is left alone on the last line of a paragraph.
 A widow is when a single line of text from a paragraph is shifted to a new column in a paragraph.
 This can be avoided by manually adjusting your lines of text and words!

 Pro Tip – to wrap a word to the next line, simple hold down ‘Shift + Enter’ and you’ll avoid that awkward double-spacing effect that often occurs when you just hit Enter.

 Paying attention to these 6 common mistakes (and avoiding them) will instantly improve your overall brand image!
-For more branding tips and advice, please join me inside of my FREE Facebook Group, DIY Design Alliance!
+For more branding tips, grab my Branding Checklist below!